Withnail and I: Plot

 The next day, Marwood realises Monty's visit has ulterior motives when he makes suggestive sexual advances upon him; Withnail seems oblivious to this.
 Monty drives them into town and gives them money to buy Wellington boots but they go to a pub instead, and then to a small cafe where they cause a disturbance.
 Monty is hurt, though he forgets the offence as the three drink and play poker.
 Marwood is terrified by the thought of Monty's further sexual overtures and wants to leave immediately, but Withnail insists on staying.
-Late in the night, Marwood tries to avoid Monty's company but is eventually cornered in the guest bedroom as Monty demands sex.
+Late in the night, Marwood tries to avoid Monty's company but is eventually cornered in the guest bedroom as Monty demands sex, threatening to rape Marwood.
 Monty also reveals that Withnail, during the visit in London, lied that Marwood was a closet homosexual.
 Marwood lies that Withnail is the closeted one and that the two of them are in a committed relationship, which Withnail wishes to keep secret from his family and that this is the first night in six years that they have not slept together.
 Monty, a romantic, believes this explanation and leaves after apologising for coming between them.
 In private, Marwood furiously confronts Withnail.

 The next morning, they find Monty has left for London, leaving a note wishing them happiness together.
 They continue to argue.
 A telegram arrives from Marwood's agent with a possible offer of work and he insists they return.
 As Marwood sleeps in the car, Withnail drunkenly speeds most of the way back until pulled over by the police who arrest him for driving under the influence.
 The pair return to the flat to find Danny and a friend named Presuming Ed squatting.
 Marwood calls his agent and discovers he is wanted for the lead part in a play but will need to move to Manchester to take it.
 The four share a huge cannabis joint but the celebration ends when Marwood learns they have received an eviction notice for unpaid rent, while Withnail is too high to care.
 Marwood—with new haircut—packs a bag to leave for the railway station.
 He turns down Withnail's offer of a goodbye drink, so Withnail walks with him to the station.
-In Regent's Park, Marwood reciprocates Withnail saying that he will miss him, and then leaves.
+In Regent's Park, Marwood asks Withnail not to walk with him further; the two express that they will miss each other, and then Marwood leaves.
 Alone with bottle of wine in hand, Withnail performs "What a piece of work is a man!" from Hamlet to the wolves in a London Zoo enclosure, and then turns to walk home in the rain.